-Myanmar: The ultimate Guide to Travelling in Myanmar
+Myanmar: The ultimate Guide to Traveling in Myanmar

 Our trip to Myanmar was definitely an absolute highlight.
 We spent a month in this wonderful country, visiting great places, and meeting many really sweet people.
 In this post, we’ve written down everything, and we mean absolutely everything you need to know before and during your Myanmar trip.